Get started with Nextflow on Verily Workbench

 To get set up, you will:

-- create a cloud environment in the workspace on which to run Nextflow
+- Create a cloud app in the workspace on which to run Nextflow

 The following sections walk you through that setup, then show how wb